-Whether you and I are working with a horse, walking in a forest, on the beach, in a garden or simply talking indoors, I consider your relationship to the natural world as an important aspect of the work we do together.
+Your relationship to the natural world is an important aspect of the work we do together.
 We explore the balance of time you spend outdoors, indoors, in front of a screen, behind the steering wheel and beyond.
 We may explore your connection to places and people, and feelings about the state of world - socially and environmentally.

-Eco-grief and eco-anxiety are becoming more commonly recognized, an inward expression of concern for the larger whole.
-We can work through this experience together by honoring and exploring your feelings, as well as what helps you to find meaning, and the possibility of discovering empowerment, connection and hope.
+Eco-grief and eco-anxiety are becoming more commonly recognized, a natural inward expression of concern for the larger whole.
+We can work through this experience together by honoring and exploring your feelings, as well as helping you to find meaning, and the possibility of discovering empowerment, connection and hope.

 Resources and Research Links:

 URBAN NATURE FOR HUMAN HEALTH AND WELL-BEING A research summary for communicating the health benefits of urban trees and green.
 USDA Forest Service FS-1096, February 2018.

 Stanford researchers find mental health prescription: Nature. news.stanford.edu, June 30, 2015.

 A Connection Between Climate Change And Mental Health — Experts Say It's Time To Take Notice. wbur.org, June 18, 2018.